 IDFA has been very important for marketers to determine the attribution for their marketing spend: giving them insight into when an ad is successful at producing clicks and conversions.
 This attribution goes a step farther when a user creates an account for an app and makes any purchases—marketing efforts can then be directly attributed to that app adoption or sale.

-In realty, IDFA is not “dead.”
-But what Apple did do is announce that it would require that users must have a choice upfront to opt-in or opt-out of advertiser tracking starting with iOS 14, an update coming to iPhones and iPads this September.
+Did Apple kill IDFA tracking?
+In reality, IDFA is not “dead.”
+But what Apple did do is announce that it would require that iOS users have a choice upfront to opt-in or opt-out of advertiser tracking starting with iOS 14, an update coming to iPhones and iPads this September.

-But with Apple’s announcement that users will immediately be asked if they will allow IDFA tracking upon downloading or updating an app, tracking “opt-ins” are expected to plummet, rendering IDFA tracking all but useless as a tool for marketers to measure engagement and attribution.
+With Apple’s announcement that users will immediately be asked if they agree to opt-in to tracking upon downloading or updating an app, tracking “opt-ins” are expected to plummet, rendering IDFA tracking useless as a tool for marketers to measure engagement and attribution.
 While experts have predicted that Apple would make this move, it does not make the aftermath any less chaotic.

-There’s seems to be no shortage of dramatic explanations of how this will disrupt the work of mobile marketers: reports have characterized it akin to an “apocalypse” or “Thanos snap.”
+There seems to be no shortage of dramatic explanations of how this will disrupt the work of mobile marketers: reports have characterized it as akin to an “apocalypse” or “Thanos snap.”
 Essentially, an extinction-level event for mobile marketers.

 There is also no hope that this would only be an issue for Apple devices and leave Android marketers free and clear, as many reports note that Google and Apple nearly always follow one another when it comes to questions of privacy.
 The Android version of LAT, Ad Personalization, came out just a year after Apple’s Limit Ad Tracking decision.

-Estimates from Mobile Dev Memo are that just 10-20% of mobile users will opt in to IDFA (though other blogs report the range anywhere from 1% to 50%), which would deliver a massive blow to the MMP (mobile measurement partner) industry.
-One possible way forward for brands to continue to track user engagement is to require more in-app logins via email or phone number so that users are connected and tracked by their own account.
+Estimates from Mobile Dev Memo are that just 10-20% of mobile users will opt-in to IDFA (though other blogs report the range anywhere from 1% to 50%), which would deliver a massive blow to the MMP (mobile measurement partner) industry.
+One possible way for brands to continue tracking user engagement is to require more in-app logins via email or phone number so that users are connected and tracked by their accounts.

-One takeaway from Apple’s IDFA news is the reminder it offers to businesses and marketers of the challenges that exist when seeking attribution within a tech company infrastructure.
-One value of call tracking is that it gives marketers the opportunity to learn their attribution with something as simple as a phone call—while still delivering advanced analytics that allow marketers to build optimized campaigns.
+One takeaway from Apple’s IDFA news is its reminder to businesses and marketers of the challenges of seeking attribution within a tech company infrastructure.
+One value of call tracking is that it allows marketers to learn their attribution with something as simple as a phone call—while still delivering advanced analytics that allows marketers to build optimized campaigns.